How would you like to never have a UTI again? Would you be excited if you heard there was an easy UTI home remedy?

 In these cases, please do go to the doctor!

-Note: Antibiotics should be a last resort but they are available if things get bad.
+Using antibiotics for a UTI should be a last resort but they are available if things get bad.
 It’s better than getting a kidney infection!
 If you do end up taking antibiotics, make sure to follow it up with loads of good probiotics to renew the good bacteria in your body.